 Find out about local Memory Cafes on the South Gloucestershire Council website

-- Find out more about dementia on NHS Choices
+- find out more about dementia on the NHS website.